 À la carte postpartum support

-We offer an à la carte option so families also have access to a more flexible form of support.
-If you find yourself in need of a little extra help so you can feel more confident caring for your little one (or sneak in a nap or a shower), we're here for you!
-Our services are often available on short notice - sometimes even the same day!
-Or you can schedule shifts ahead of time if you know there are some times coming up when you'll need some extra support.
+I offer an à la carte option so families also have access to a more flexible form of support.
+If you find yourself in need of a little extra help so you can feel more confident caring for your little one (or sneak in a nap or a shower), I'm here for you!
+This service is often available on short notice - sometimes even the same day!
+Or you can schedule shifts ahead of time if you know there are some upcoming times when you'll need some extra support.

-We encourage parents who know they'll want quite a bit of help to book one of our postpartum doula packages to ensure priority on our schedule (and a lower rate per hour!).
-But if you aren't sure quite how much help you need and want to book a couple shifts à la carte just to make sure you'll have some time with a doula, we're all for it.
+I encourage parents who know they'll want quite a bit of help to book a postpartum doula package (listed above) to ensure priority on my schedule (and a lower rate per hour!).
+But if you aren't sure quite how much help you need and want to book a couple shifts à la carte just to make sure you'll have some time with a doula, go right ahead!